farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_06_Lab6_Ex1_Implement Sensitivity labels.md

 **You will know when the propagation is complete and that you can continue with this task when you get to step 14 and you see the Sensitivity label group in the Word ribbon.** If this group does not appear, then the label provisioning process has not finished.
 If this occurs, then wait until your next break time in class and check this again.

-1. You should still be logged into LON-CL1 as the **Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**.
+1. You should still be logged into LON-CL1 as the local **Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**.

 2. To validate the sensitivity label that you created in the prior task, you must first sign out of Microsoft 365 as Holly and sign back in as Alex Wilber. <br/>